Frequently Asked Questions

 Are teams allowed?

 Everyone has to submit their own solution papers in all rounds.
-However, for the qualification round, you are allowed to work on the problems with your friends and classmates together.
-Working together or receiving help from other people is not permitted in the pre-final and final round.
-You find more about rules and cheating policy here: Cheating Policy
+However, for the Qualification Round, you are allowed to work on the problems with your friends and classmates together.
+Working together or receiving help from other people is not permitted in the Pre-Final and Final Round.
+You can find more about rules and cheating policy here: Cheating Policy

 Where do I find the problems of last year's competition?